 PandaX: Particle and Astrophysical Xenon Experiments

 With 6-ton of total Xenon and 4-ton sensitive target, PandaX-4T aims to improve the dark matter sensitivity by one order of magnitude in comparison to PandaX-II.
 PandaX-4T also plans to make sensitive searches on neutrinoless double beta decay of , and other signals from new physics.
-This project is expected to commence data taking in 2021.
+This project has been commissioned in 2021 and started data taking since then.

 News